 Early in the project, Jian gets sick after only accomplishing 10 hours of work.
 You consider replacing him with Aliyah, a senior designer with a much higher hourly rate.
 You update the Dashboard with the new “Aliyah” plan and immediately see that the Actual PPM dips below 16%.

 Because you know that 16% is the Target for the Actual PPM, you foresee how this switch would cause the Actual PPM to drop to 2%.
 You instead assign Reuben, another junior designer at Jian’s rate.
 As the project progress you can see that the project will end up around 16% as planned.

 You save your profit margin and prevent a stomach-churning rollercoaster plummet.

 Great KPIs Lead to Better Decisions

 You’ve taken your first steps into the world of KPIs.
 By keeping track of your team’s time, you were able to establish a Calculated Project Profit Margin which empowered you to track your Actual Project Profit Margin in real time.
 You can take all the information and build additional KPIs with this same data like Services Profit Margins, Average PPM, Client Profit Margins, and more.

 As you start adding more KPIs, you’ll want your “professional KPI Dashboard” to grow with you.
 There is a type of software called Professional Services Automation (PSA) that can help you automate everything we just covered and a whole lot more.
 A great PSA solution will let you concentrate on improving your business instead of manually untangling all the data sources and running the numbers yourself.

 Of course, I can’t claim to be impartial.
 VOGSY is a beautiful solution for tracking where your money’s going.
-Since it’s built on G Suite infrastructure, it’s immediately intuitive and streamlines beautifully into existing practices.
+Since it’s built on Google Workspace infrastructure, it’s immediately intuitive and streamlines beautifully into existing practices.
 We invite you to take VOGSY for a spin and see how you prefer it to the old rollercoaster ride.